psychoinformatics-de/shacl-vue/docs/app-deployment.md

 _Note that 2FA might be involved in the authentication step_

 If the published version of either `shacl-tulip` or `flatson-js` is changed, the dependency in `shacl-vue` also needs to be updated (e.g. [here](https://github.com/psychoinformatics-de/shacl-vue/blob/971c949e6c1a095b4ebfda67ac5459438ed3950c/package.json#L60)), which in turn will require a new commit to the `shacl-vue` repository and an updated version published to `npm`.
-This will in turn require projects using `shacl-vue` to pin the latest version, either by updating the submodule descibed in the git-repository-based process above or by accessing the latest `shacl-vue` package version from `npm`.
+This will in turn require projects using `shacl-vue` to pin the latest version, either by updating the submodule described in the git-repository-based process above or by accessing the latest `shacl-vue` package version from `npm`.